-Some of the best agvocating (advocating agriculture) conversations happened this past week at the Minnesota State Fair.
+Some of the best agvocating conversations happened this past week at the Minnesota State Fair.
 My husband, daughter and I volunteered at the Minnesota Farm Bureau building as part of the “Meet a Farmer” event.
 It was fantastic and we ALL had some really great conversations with consumers!
-But what we didn’t realize was there are bigger things in life than just talking about agriculture.
+But what we didn’t realize was there are bigger and more important things in life than just talking about agriculture.

 It is these moments of agvocacy, where we think our conversations should be about agriculture, that we learn there are bigger things in life.
 It was a moment we wouldn’t soon forget.

 What is more important is our personal connections with other humans – at times talking, listening and showing empathy about their lives and struggles they choose to share with us.
 You can’t help but put yourself in his situation.
 I am sure intellectually he knows she is in a better place but this wasn’t the plan.
 In that moment, it didn’t matter that my husband was a farmer, or that he could answer questions about how his food is grown or that he was honored to provide families with food.

 This gentleman needed something more powerful.

 He needed to share, with another human being, his experience of losing a loved one.
 And, after having lost our 3 1/2-month-oldI granddaughter, both my husband and I understood grief.
 God puts us all where we need to be and there is no doubt in my mind, this is where my husband needed to be that day.
 And . . .

 He is a FARMER and I could not be more proud on how he connected with this gentleman that day.

 Yes . . . there are bigger things in life.